 Set up automatic security updates

-If you log in to other SSH machine machines from your machine, you can download the public keys of the faculty machines from the central repository (or use the auto download script) for added safety and convenience.
-See here: SSH Known Hosts.
+If you will be logging into other faculty machines from your machine via SSH, you can download the public keys of the faculty machines from a central repository for added security and convenience (or use an auto-download script).
+Details can be found here: SSH Known Hosts.

 Configuring the machine's mail system

-Your machine may in some cases send mails (system updates, some daemon errors).
-With incorrect configuration, these mails can reach Unix administrators.
-Therefore, please check your configuration according to of our instructions.
+Your machine may send mail in some cases (system updates, bugs in some daemons).
+If configured incorrectly, these mails can reach Unix administrators.
+Therefore, please check your configuration according to our instructions.

-Maily can also be sent directly from your machine if needed (for example, by using the command
+If necessary, you can also send mails directly from your machine (e.g. using the command

 Configuring the mail client

-See the section for information Post in our technical documentation.
+The necessary information can be found in the Mail section of our technical documentation.
 Most clients are able to detect this configuration automatically.

 relay.fi.muni.cz and port 465 (with SSL).